Tianyu-Liang/Parallel-Randomized-Cholesky/README.md

 # Software Needed
 1. Linux OS (maybe MacOS, not tested yet).
 2. Julia programming language is required to run some matrix preprocessing step.
 The instructions for download can be found on: [Julia Programming Language](https://github.com/JuliaLang/julia).
+We require the following Julia Packages: SparseArrays, MatrixMarket, LinearAlgebra, AMD, Random, Laplacians, and Metis.
 3. [Fast matrix market](https://github.com/alugowski/fast_matrix_market) is required for reading in matrix market files.
 This package can be used as a template based library, which means no compilation is needed.
 The user can simply clone the repo.
 Later on, user will have to specify the path to the include folder of fast matrix market in makefile.
 4. Matlab (optional, used for comparison benchmarks)
 5. g++ (version 12 or 13)